survivejs/react-book/manuscript/styling_react.md

 ### Radium

-As of writing [Radium](http://projects.formidablelabs.com/radium/) doesn't support ES6 style classes yet because it injects certain key functionality through mixins.
-It does have certain valuable ideas that are worth covering, however.
+[Radium](http://projects.formidablelabs.com/radium/) has certain valuable ideas that are worth covering.
 Most importantly it provides abstractions required to deal with media queries, browser states (ie. `:hover`) and modifiers (primary/secondary button and so on).

 It expands the basic syntax as follows: